-- Check that the shift and throttle function properly.
+- 1. Check that the shift and throttle function properly.
 (Be sure to turn the propeller shaft when checking the shift function or else the shift linkage may be damaged.) - 2.
-Change the engine oil (See page 45). - 3.
-Before starting the engine, disconnect stop switch lock and crank approximately 10 times in order to prime the oil pump. - 4.
-Fill fuel tank completely. - 5.
-Start the engine and warm up the engine for 3 minutes in the "NEU-TRAL" position. - 6.
+Change the engine oil (See page 47).

+- 3. Before starting the engine, disconnect stop switch lock and crank approximately 10 times in order to circulate oil through the engine. - 4.
+Fill fuel tank completely. - Start the engine and warm up the engine for 3 minutes in the "NEU-TRAL" position. - 6.
 Run the engine for 5 minutes at the slowest speed. - Run the engine for 10 minutes at half throttle.
 The oil used for storage inside the engine will be circulated out to assure optimum performance.